chamilton1202/Containerize/README.md

 # Containerize
 The purpose of this repository is to aid in the containerization of applications as part of a migration project to a Kubernetes based platform such as OpenShift.
-While the focus of this repository has OpenShift concepts the same approach and conversion techniques could be used to create native k8s objects and resources.
+While the focus of this repository has OpenShift concepts, the same approach and conversion techniques could be used to create native k8s objects and resources.

 ## AppImage
-This directory contains the items needed to build an Application Image from a Builder Image.
+This section contains the items needed to build an Application Image from a Builder Image.
 The Builder Image could be any Image from a vendor or a Custom Builder Image.
 The details about building a Custom Builder Image are detailed below.

 ## BuilderImage